GoogleContainerTools/google-container-tools-intellij/README.md

 You can use the other Kubernetes run target to build the image and deploy the project to your Kubernetes cluster.
 Unlike continuous development, your project sources and dependencies are not watched, and the Skaffold process finishes once the image and deployment are complete.

 ![deploy run target click](docs/images/)

+## Using existing Kubernetes projects with the plugin

+(coming soon)